Should You Ever Reconnect With Your Ex to Be Friends?

 Look, I get it.
 Losing the person you’re attached to is one of the most painful things any of us can experience, and it makes sense that you would want to hold onto your ex in some capacity, to avoid the pain of losing them all together.

-That’s what we’re talking about on today’s episode of the podcast: what happens in the brain when we lose an attachment, and how it can make you feel desperate to keep your ex in your life; the drawbacks of maintaining that connection, as tempting as it can feel; and the scenarios where creating a friendship with your ex really is an excellent idea — and some advice for doing that in a healthy way.
+This article is about what happens in the brain when we lose an attachment, and how it can make you feel desperate to keep your ex in your life; the drawbacks of maintaining that connection, as tempting as it can feel; and the scenarios where creating a friendship with your ex really is an excellent idea — and some advice for doing that in a healthy way.
 I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 You can find it on this page, Apple podcasts, Spotify, or wherever you listen, or, continue reading the article below.

 Can You Be Friends With Your Ex?